Learn about public health through traditional medicine and intercultural health practices, indigenous customs, community welfare, and social justice.

 Lorena graduated with a degree in tourism from the National Training Institute (INACAP) in 2012.
 Since then, she has worked in cultural management.
 She trained in formal and non-formal education spaces and has coordinated educational activities with young people from Arica.
 Lorena has also worked in promotion, coordination, and assistance for private cultural institutions and in various scientific projects with museums in the region and the country.
 Since 2017, Lorena has worked in in pedagogical evaluation initiatives with the Institute of Educational Informatics at the Universidad de la Frontera.

 Pedro Arriagada, MA, Language Coordinator

-Pedro holds a master’s degree in teaching English as a foreign language in higher education and a bachelor’s degree in education from the Universidad de Tarapacá.
-His studies focused on linguistics and the role of motivation in second language acquisition.
-He has worked as a teacher at Universidad Arturo Prat and Universidad de Tarapacá’s Academia de Inglés.
-Pedro has worked with SIT since 2011.
+Pedro holds an MA in Teaching English as a Foreign Language in Higher Education and a BA in education from the Universidad de Tarapacá.
+His studies have focused on linguistics and the role of motivation in second-language acquisition.
+Pedro has worked as a teacher at Universidad Arturo Prat and Universidad de Tarapacá’s Academia de Inglés.
+He has worked with SIT since 2011.